 Studies have found tyrosine to be useful for cold, fatigue, prolonged work, stress, sleep deprivation, and those suffering with hypothyroidism.
 Particularly studies within the military.[xii]

-The typical dose for N-Acetyl L-Tyrosine (NALT) is 300 – 500 mg per day.
-This dose can be taken all at once, or dosed throughout the day.
+The typical dose for N-Acetyl L-Tyrosine (NALT) is 300 – 500 mg dosed 2 or 3-times per day.
 Experiment to see how you respond during your day.

 NADH (Nicotinamide Adenine Dinucleotide + Hydrogen) boosts alertness, improves mental energy and elevates mood.
 NADH is an antioxidant coenzyme related to the B-Vitamin family.